denten-books/plain-text/0-intro.md

 surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

-[^ln-egturner]: Mark Turner, whose work builds on Lakoff and Johnson is a strong proponent of such an approach.
-See @turner_death_1987 or
-@turner_language_1992.

-[^ln-flusser]: The work of @flusser_does_2011 has been similarly influential.

-[^ln-hegel]: I discuss the topic at length in Chapter 3.

 [^ln-iarkho]: I borrow the term "microanalysis" from the largely forgotten in the West Russian literary scholar and member of the Moscow Linguistic Circle, Boris Iarkho.
-In his *Methodologies of Exact Literary Study* (circa 1935-6) he
-wrote: "I understand 'atomism' as a sort of an ideal aspiration, as an orientation toward the liminally small.
+In his *Methodologies of Exact Literary Study* (circa 1935-6) he wrote, in my translation: "I understand 'atomism' as a sort of an ideal aspiration, an orientation toward the liminally small.
 But under no circumstances do I advocate working with hypothetical quantities, like molecules, atoms, positrons, and so on, which are located beyond the limits of perception.
 That this applied mythology gave us such splendid results in chemistry, should not conceal its true nature.
 Tomorrow, all such explanations of visible through the invisible could give way to other hypotheses, as was the case with their no less fertile predecessors (elemental spirits, phlogiston, and light ether).
 But the cell, the nucleus, and the chromosome endure as lasting accomplishments of microanalysis.
 I suggest to move as far as a microscope can reach, and no further" [@iarkho_metodologia_2006, 363-364].

-[^ln0-influences]: Works by Finn Brunton, Wendy Chun, Matthew Fuller, Alexander Galloway, Lisa Gitelman, Yuk Hui, Helen Nissenbaum, Lev Manovich, John Durham Peters, Mary Poovey, and Jonathan Sterne among many others left their mark on this text.
+[^ln0-influences]: Works by Finn Brunton, Wendy Chun, Lisa Gitelman, Yuk Hui, Helen Nissenbaum, John Durham Peters, Mary Poovey, and Jonathan Sterne among many others left their mark on this text.

 [^ln-kittler2]: *Gramophone, Film, Typewriter* ends as follows: "And while professors are still reluctantly trading in their typewriters for word